 Introduction

 One of the aims of 5G is providing bandwidth flexibility.
-Although this is achieved in general, but for some spectrum allocations the ability to achieve such flexibility needs further study.
+Although this is achieved in general, for some spectrum allocations the ability to achieve such flexibility needs further study.

 1 Scope

 The present document is the Technical Report of the Study Item on Efficient utilization of licensed spectrum that is not aligned with existing NR channel bandwidths, approved at TSG RAN #89-e [2].
 The purpose of this document is to capture and document the outcome of the objectives stated in the SID.